-Menzies is small historic mining town north of Kalgoorlie in the Western Australian outback.
+Menzies is small historic mining town north of Kalgoorlie in the Western Australian Goldfields.
 To the west, the Antony Gormley Sculptures stand against the dramatic backdrop of Lake Ballard’s dry salt bed.

 Lake Ballard is the site chosen by British sculptor, Sir Antony Gormley, to display his world-famous ‘Inside Australia’ art installation of 51 sculptures known as the Antony Gormley Sculptures.
 The work of local Indigenous artists, including the Tjuntjuntjara and Ilkurlka people are also on display in the historic federation building that houses Menzies Visitor Centre.